SOUTHEAST GUILFORD FFA HUNTER SAFETY TEAM

 Eligibility requirements to be a member of the SE Hunter Safety Team:

-Regular attendance (coaching staff must be notified if you won’t be at practice) Attention to safety, positive attitude and respect towards other team members & coaches Receive a 70 or better on one written test, taken during try-outs.
-Post four scores per event in which trying out for.
+Regular attendance (coaching staff must be notified if you won’t be at practice) Attention to safety, positive attitude and respect towards other team members & coaches Post four scores per event in which trying out for.
 The lowest score will be dropped and the remaining three are averaged.
 This average must be greater than 150 for High School and 140 for Middle School, per event.
 If your average for the 2 evaluation try-out days is less than this requirement, you can post two additional scores on the 3rd evaluation day; however, all posted scores, minus one, will be averaged.
 Sponsorships are required by all team members.
-All final team decisions will be coaches’ discretion.
+All team decisions are made by the coaches and are final.

 Scoring Guidelines & Competition Team Selection:

-Demonstration of range/hunter safety rules/team work and good attitude Practice scores are kept, analyzed/averaged and emailed.
+Demonstration of range/hunter safety rules, team work and good attitude Practice scores are kept, averaged and emailed after each practice.
 2 scores per event can be posted at each practice, “TIME PERMITTING”.
-Posting scores over a longer period promotes increased attendance, exposure to coaches and team, improved scores and opportunity to practice safety.
 Placement selection in the competition team is based on the member’s event practice score average.
 A minimum of 12 scores are required.
 These must be posted the week before District.
 If a member has more than 12 scores, the most recent 12 are averaged.
 Team members with the 5 highest averages are the candidates for tournament positions.
 Other team members may be alternates, if another team cannot be created.
 If there is a tie, YHESTD official rules 4.6 are followed to determine tournament positions.

-•Minimum of a 70 average on written tests is required to be on the competition team.
-Extenuating circumstances may excuse the minimum participation.
+Extenuating circumstances may alter minimum participation requirements.
 These circumstances will be reviewed by the coaching staff and parents/legal guardians of student.
-Examples: injuries, eligible new student, other personal interferences and weather.
-All final team decisions will be coaches’ discretion. •Attendance -2 missed practices, without contacting the coaching staff, results in team suspension -If suspended, a meeting between parent/legal guardian, coaching staff/coach and team member is required to be reinstated to the team.
+Examples: injuries, eligible new student, or weather.
+All team decisions are made by the coaches and are final.
+If a team member misses 2 practices, without contacting the coaching staff, the member is suspended.
+If suspended, a meeting between parent/legal guardian, coaching staff/coach and team member is required to be reinstated to the team.

 COMPETITION TEAM IDENTIFICATION:

 Brackets are High School or Middle School If a team has students from both brackets, it will compete as a High School team.
-The quantity of teams will be determined by the amount of coaching staff, facilities, funding and available number of students for each event.
+The number of teams for competition will be determined by the amount of coaching staff, facilities, funding and number of students for each event.